Table of Contents

-WordPress offers a great User Experience (UX) when it comes to carrying out updates.
-The platform has evolved to now offer automatic updates for minor and security-based core releases, and some plugins and themes too.
-Though, it’s not a foolproof system.
-There are times when you’ll come up against the WordPress Update Failed error.
+WordPress offers a great User Experience (UX) for updating.
+The platform has evolved to provide automatic updates for minor and security-based core releases and some plugins and themes.
+However, it’s not a foolproof system.
+You’ll sometimes encounter the WordPress Update Failed error.
+If a critical update has failed, you can skip troubleshooting and let our Certified Full-Stack Developers fix it immediately with a One-Time Fix.

-Much like lots of other WordPress issues, there are some simple steps to fix it.
-Most of them will need you to dig into your server through Secure File Transfer Protocol (SFTP).
-As such, if you have these skills before you begin, you’ll be in a good position to tackle the error head on.
+Like many other WordPress issues, some simple steps exist to fix them.
+Most will require you to access your server through Secure File Transfer Protocol (SFTP).
+As such, if you attempt these fixes, you must have a fresh, secure backup before you begin.

 What You’ll Need to Fix the WordPress Update Failed Error